Merrillville Whistleblower Attorneys

 - Between 15% to 30% of the amount recovered; or

-- Award of several thousand dollars, whichever is greater
+- An award of several thousand dollars, whichever is greater